jessepav/lacygoill-wiki-backup/admin/compiling.md

 ##
 # checkinstall
-## ?

-Review our notes about how installing gawk.
-Get rid of checkinstall in the notes.
-Same thing for sed.
-Same thing in all our wikis.

 ## Which pitfalls should I be aware of if I use checkinstall?
 ### It contains many errors.